SEL Teaching Practices

 Clear Expectations

-Students planning an event in class will need clear expectations and structure about the requirements and what is not allowed.
+Students planning an event in class need clear expectations and structure about the requirements and what is not allowed.
 Same with the choice around independent projects.
 Provide clear expectations using rubrics, due dates, and reflection questions.

 When you provide students with choices, they might make the wrong one. 🙂 That's the fun.

-Know the point that students have to turn back and start again if they aren't happy with their choice.
+Students have to turn back and start again if they aren't happy with their choice.
 For a project, when do they have to pick a final topic?
 When selecting seating, when can they choose somewhere else?

 How can you foster a community where responsibility and choice are integrated?
 What benefits do you see for your classroom or school?